ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/page_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While in Julia framework version is primordial to do a dry-run to precompile all functions, in C++ this warmup is not necessary.
-However, few dry-runs can help the OS/processor with cache locality and give some speedup.
+While in Julia framework version is primordial to do a dry-run to precompile all functions (and a good idea on Python version), in C++ and Python this warmup is not necessary.
+However, few dry-runs can help the OS/processor with cache locality and give some speedup..

 Besides the dry-runs, I would recommend the pre-allocation of all resource/memory that you need, if you know in advance how much will be